-Staff Structure:
+Staff Structure

 Satash Children Services recognises the need for appropriate, supportive staffing levels, not only in terms of health and safety requirements but also in relation to quality, purposeful, supportive and proactive childcare practices.
-With this in mind a team of dedicated, keen & diverse workforce have been recruited.
+With this in mind a team of dedicated, keen and diverse workforce have been recruited.

-There will a Manager, a Deputy Manager and project workers.
-Project workers will be supported by the Manager and Deputy Manager.
+There will a Manager, a Deputy Manager and Project Workers.
+The Manager and Deputy Manager will support the Project Workers.
 Support will be provided on a 24/7 basis.
 As a basic guide, there will always be a minimum of 3 and in addition there will be a Manager and Deputy Manager on duty.
 This level of cover will be constant at the point of the children rising in the morning until bedtime.
 At all times staffing levels will be determined by individual support requirements of the children and young people in our care.
-Staffing can be increased accordingly by utilising staff from our relief pool of workers.
+Utilising staff from our relief pool of workers can increase staffing accordingly.
 All relief project workers are subject to the same rigorous selection processes and are provided with the same levels of supervision and training as full-time team members.
 Staffing cover during the night will consist of one waking night project worker cover in the bungalow.
-The waking night staff will also have access to an oncall system which will be either the manager or deputy manager on a rotational basis.
+The waking night staff will also have access to an on-call system, which will be either the Manager or deputy Manager on a rotational basis.
 The relief pool workers will also be available to cover holiday and sickness leave.
 Satash Community Care will have its own pool of relief staff and will source staff from this pool when sickness and absence arise.